Infraste03/KGE_RS/results/README.md

 The additional seed directory under `results/` should not be interpreted as the complete SASRec model repository; it stores only the additional retraining runs.

-## Step 4 - Alternate-Learning HPO
+## Step 4 - KGSEQ Hyperparameter Optimization

 The directory: